prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 #### If you would like to participate in auctions for outstream video ads

-Prebid.js passes a signal on video impressions that indicates whether the video context is instream or outstream.
-You can start ingesting this signal if you wish.

-As described in [Show Outstream Video Ads]({{site.baseurl}}/dev-docs/show-outstream-video-ads.html), video ad units have a publisher-defined video context, which can be either `"instream"` or `"outstream"`:
+As described in [Show Outstream Video Ads]({{site.baseurl}}/dev-docs/show-outstream-video-ads.html), video ad units have a publisher-defined video context, which can be either `"instream"` or `"outstream"`.
+Video demand partners can choose to ingest this signal for targeting purposes.

 ```javascript
 ...